 Lenders are also hesitant to offer mortgage terms to customers over the age of 55.
 But, that’s where equity release products come into play.

-It’s also worth noting that not all mortgages are transferable to a new home.
-So, if you’re planning to move soon, see if your remortgage can follow you.
+It's also worth noting that not all mortgages are transferable to a new home.
+So, if your are planning to move soon, see if your remortgage can follow you.

 Early Repayment Charges

 You’ll probably have to pay an early repayment charge if you remortgage before your existing arrangement expires and during the lender's tie-in period.